thakkaraditi/Sentient-Shield-AI-Driven-SOC-Implementation/README.md

-# Sentient-Shield-AI-Driven-SOC-Implementation
+# NexusAuth ZT – Identity & Access Management Implementation
-Project Overview: A theoretical and practical implementation of a Security Operations Center (SOC) using Wazuh and MITRE ATT&amp;CK mapping.
-This project was developed during a technical internship at Infotact Solutions.
+Objective: Deployment of a centralized Identity and Access Management (IAM) solution using Keycloak to secure a web application through OpenID Connect (OIDC), Role-Based Access Control (RBAC), and Multi-Factor Authentication (MFA).

 Collaboration: Cyber Defense Operations Center (CDOC) Team
 Subject: Full-Scale IAM & Zero Trust Implementation

-1. Phase 1: Infrastructure & Identity Core
+# 1. Phase 1: Infrastructure & Identity Core
 Establishing the foundational environment and the identity hierarchy for the "Infotact" organization.
 Deployment: Dockerized Keycloak with a production-ready PostgreSQL backend.
 Realm Management: Creation of the organizational realm and administrative security settings.